 And no matter what major you choose, all Saint Leo students take three electives in religion and philosophy.
 We've got tons of options.
 Spend one semester exploring the Gospels of Matthew, Mark, Luke and John.
 Next, open yourself to Eastern religions like Hinduism, Buddhism and Taoism, or get hands-on in a youth ministry class.
 You may even find yourself investigating "the mystery of existence" via The Matrix and Bladerunner in Philosophy 101.
 Popcorn optional.

-- Rite of Christian Initiation for Adults (RCIA): A scripture- and community-based process of learning more about the Catholic faith and practice
+- Rite of Christian Initiation for Adults (RCIA): The process of becoming Catholic!
+(Or if you simply want to know more about the faith)

 Saint Leo Abbey